msandoval55/pub.repo/README.md

 # My Sys Admin Repo

-This is a collection of cmdlets and scripts I have gathered or written throughout my career in IT.
-Please keep in mind that not all commands will work with standard accounts and may need administrator or domain permissions to execute commands.
+This repository contains a curated collection of cmdlets and scripts that I have written or gathered throughout my career in IT.
+Please note that some commands may require administrative or domain-level permissions to execute and may not work with standard user accounts.